Ryuichi Ishikawa

 Ryuichi Ishikawa (石川 竜一, Ishikawa Ryūichi) is an Okinawan photographer.
 In his youth, Ishikawa suffered from depression, leading him to withdraw from mainstream society and turn towards the alternative, underground communities that later became frequent subjects in his photography.
 Ishikawa serendipitously found photography and photograms in his twenties which he used to document his immediate surroundings and visualize his emotions and dreams.
 As his practice developed under the guidance of his mentor Tetsushi Yuzaki, Ishikawa increasingly saw photography as a means to both communicate with the outside world and find meaning in life.

 He rose to prominence in the contemporary Japanese art scene during the mid-2010s with his raw scenes of daily life in his hometown and straightforward portraits of people in Okinawa, including many of those on the fringes of society.
 For these photographs, Ishikawa received the esteemed Kimura Ihei award in 2014 and the Photographic Society of Japan Newcomer's Award the following year.

-Ishikawa is a primarily a self-taught photographer with a rapidly evolving, instinctual shooting practice.
+Ishikawa is primarily a self-taught photographer with a rapidly evolving, instinctual shooting practice.
 Over the course of his career, he has also experimented with genres such as abstraction, snapshot photography, landscape, and most recently, outdoor still life.
 Since 2015, Ishikawa has been traveling into the wilderness and photographing his expeditions.